botter-live/botter.live-Android/README.md

 ## Customizations
-if you want anytime at any screen hide the Botter chat icon, just write the below line inside <strong>onResume()</strong> method :
+if you want anytime at any screen hide the BOTTER chat icon, just write the below line inside <strong>onResume()</strong> method :

 ```
 Botter.client().setLauncherVisibility(Botter.Visibility.GONE);